Hi! My name is Arielle. I am a singer-songwriter, guitar player, and a lover of life.

 In 2013, she teamed up with Red Decibel Music Group (Adam Watts & Gannin Arnold) to produce her EP California, an acoustic guitar folk/pop track; this track became one of her most notable and played songs.
 Her video of the song ranked #3 on CMT Country Pure Charts.

-She has also been featured on the TV Show Nashville, as well as being handpicked by Vince Gill to play with him onstage in September, 2016.
+She has also been featured on the TV Show Nashville 3 times, as well as being handpicked by Vince Gill to play with him onstage in September, 2016.

 Arielle also designs guitars, and has more recently set up her own recording studio, where she records and releases material independently.